Doors have many obvious functions in the home but keeping occupants safe and secure is one of the top priorities.

 The strike plate that holds the door bolt in the frame is another potential target for an intruder.

 The plate needs to be thick and strong and fixed firmly with deep screws to ensure it can't be prised off the frame.

 Another potential weak point is the lock casing, which can be levered out of the frame if loose or insecure.

-There are many types of door lock on the market, and there is little point in spending more money on a good, reliable door if the lock is not up to the job.
+There are many types of door locks on the market, and there is little point in spending more money on a good, reliable door if the lock is not up to the job.

 Door locks are graded one to three for security, with grade one offering the highest level and grade three the lowest.